How to Set Up and Run

 Here we show our readers how to use the Bochs Emulator to understand and debug Master Boot Records.

 Although the Bochs Emulator has binaries and source code for a number of different OS Platforms (such as Linux), the following describes how Microsoft® Windows users in particular can set up and run various image files of other operating systems under the Bochs Emulator.
-First, download the latest Windows 64-bit Bochs files within a 32-bit install file (or search for the last set of 32-bit install files for Windows XP).
-This SourceForge page will automatically find it on a site near you: http://sourceforge.net/projects/bochs/files/latest/download
+First, download the latest Windows 64-bit Bochs files within a 32-bit executable install file (Windows XP users will need to search elsewhere).
+This SourceForge page will automatically find the latest download file on a site near you: http://sourceforge.net/projects/bochs/files/latest/download

 the free 7-Zip